BeePong/42_transcendence/README.md

 # ft_transcendence
-This group project is about creating a website for the mighty Pong contest!🏓
+This group project is about creating a website for the mighty Pong contest! 🏓

 ## Features plan A:
 - Web: